Agria: WWII Italian and German occupation (1941-1944)

 A fountain of Agria.
-The crack on this water tap came by a bullet of a German soldiers rifle.
+The crack on this water tap came from a bullet of a German soldiers rifle.

 From June 1941 until September 1943 the village was base for the Italian occupation forces.
 From October 1943 until September 1944 Agria was the home and base for operations of a company of the 4th Polizei Waffen SS field engineers, the 16th Coy SS Pz.
 Gren.
 Rgt 8.
 The commanders building still exists.
 It is a neoclassical house located at the center of Agria next to the church of Saint George (Agios Georgios).

 Tourism

 In the summer months it becomes a popular tourist destination.
 The large boulevard at Agria and at nearby Soutrali beach are good for swimming.
 The chapels of Timios Stavros, Panaghia Goritsa and Panaghia Tripa, built within the rocks, are remarkable for their beauty and simplicity.
 At the end of July exhibitions of popular art and local dances take place.
 Also in the middle of summer when there is a new moon there is a celebration in honor of the fishermen (psaradiki vradia) where fresh kakavia (traditional fish soup) is served.
 The area used to have many olive groves which, unfortunately enough, have now mainly been replaced by modern buildings.